 Best Budget Option: Chase Sapphire Reserve® for Priority Pass

-Chase Sapphire Reserve® doesn't get you into traditional lounges at DEN, but here's the clever workaround:
+The Chase Sapphire Reserve® doesn't get you into a traditional lounge at DEN — but here's the clever workaround.

 How this works:

-- You + guest = $56 in free food per visit
+- Cardholder + authorized user = $56 in free food per visit

-- Mercantile offers full sit-down meals (not just snacks)
+- Mercantile offers full meals (breakfast, lunch, dinner)

 Should you apply?
 Yes if:

-- You prefer a nice meal over lounge access
+- You prefer a nice sit-down meal over a lounge

-- You already have Centurion or United Club access from another card and want backup options
+- You already have Centurion or United Club access and want a backup for DEN Concourse A

 Choose Amex Platinum if: